High Performance Git

 4. keep or discard commits based on whether the path changed

-That is already more work than a plain commit walk, and rename-following adds another bill.
+That is already more work than a plain commit walk, and rename-following adds another layer of cost.

 Rename Detection Is Heuristic